 Lance-Corporal Thomas William Spurr, 858, Australian Infantry, A.I.F., 15th Battalion, 'F' Company

-Thomas William Spurr was born in Gomersal in early 1874, the eldest child of four children born to David Spurr, born in Poonah, India and his wife Susannah (nee Boden) who married at Gomersal St Mary’s Church in March 1873.
+Thomas William Spurr was born in Gomersal in early 1874, the eldest child of four children born to David Spurr, born in Poona (now Pune), India and his wife Susannah (nee Boden) who married at Gomersal St. Mary’s Church in March 1873.

-In 1881, David and Susannah and their two children born by that time were living in Gomersal.
+In 1881, David and Susannah and their two children who had been born by that time were living in Gomersal.
 David Spurr was in the USA in 1891 visiting his siblings and he returned in 1894 only to die of heart failure at home in Gomersal shortly after his journey back from America.
-David Spurr died on the 27th July 1894 and was buried at Gomersal St Mary’s Church on 30th July 1894.
+David Spurr died on the 27th July 1894 and he was buried at Gomersal St Mary’s Church on the 30th July 1894.

 Between October 1899 and 1902, Thomas saw service in the South African Boer War and on the 17th February 1900, he was wounded at Monte Christo in the Northern Province.
 In common with most of his fellow soldiers, his disciplinary record was less than perfect and in June 1901 he was court martialled, found guilty of drunkenness and imprisoned for 56 days.
 He was subsequently awarded the Queen’s South Africa Medal 1899 and 1901 plus the Queens South Africa Medal 1902 with clasps for Transvaal fighting at Tugela Heights, the Relief of Ladysmith.

 By April 1902, Thomas William Spurr had served 10 years in the colours and he was transferred to Reserve until June 1904, then discharged.
 No record has been located to determine his whereabouts between 1904 and 1912, but he was living in Ossett in the latter years.
-On the 9h January 1911 his stepfather, Robert Stubbs, died in Ossett and In October 1912 Thomas sailed from Liverpool to Sydney Australia on the ship, Suevic.
+On the 9h January 1911 his stepfather, Robert Stubbs, died in Ossett and Thomas sailed on the 14th February 1913 on the "Orama" from London to Adelaide, arriving in Adelaide on the 21st March 1913.

-Thomas Spurr's address in Australia was given as the Royal Hotel, Nambour, Queensland and his occupation was a carpenter and he was unmarried.
+Thomas Spurr's address in Australia was given as the Royal Hotel, Nambour, Queensland; his occupation was a carpenter and he was unmarried.

-On the 3rd October 1914, Thomas Stephens, aka Thomas William Spurr, aged 39 years and five months, enlisted in the Australian army and joined the 15th Battalion, 4th Infantry, Australian Imperial Force.
+On the 3rd October 1914, Thomas Stephens, a.k.a.
+Thomas William Spurr, aged 40 years and five months, enlisted in the Australian army and joined the 15th Battalion, 4th Infantry, Australian Imperial Force.
 He was 5’ 7¾" tall, weighed 142lbs with a fresh complexion, blue eyes and fair hair with no distinguishing marks.
 By the 14th October 1914 he had been promoted to Lance Corporal.

 On the 25th April 1915, the 15th Battalion, 4th Australian Infantry landed at Gallipoli and five days later on the 30th April 1915, Thomas Spurr was killed in action.
 By the 25th April, the Turks had been given time to prepare better fortifications and increased their armies sixfold.
 Assigned to the follow-up waves, the 15th Battalion landed at Anzac Cove on the afternoon of the 25th April 1915.
 As the Ottoman defenders checked the Allied advance inland, on arrival the 15th Battalion was rushed into the line on the left flank of the beachhead.
 As the advance inland stalled, the battalion became isolated and threatened with destruction until Cannan withdrew his force to a more tenable position.
 Later, they helped shore up the line before occupying positions around Pope's Hill and Russell's Top, where they joined an attack on the 1st May.
 After that, they occupied Quinn's Post, and defended it against a strong Ottoman counterattack on the 19th May.

 Lance-Corporal Thomas Stephens (Spurr) was buried at Quinns Post Cemetery on the 1st May 1915.
-On the 31st May 1915, his brother Harry sought information from the Australian authorities, but it seems clear that the family were aware of his death by that time, since administration of his estate was granted to his mother at London on the 27th May 1915.
+On the 31st May 1915, his brother Harry Spurr sought information from the Australian Infantry Force Office in London and Thomas Spurr's mother Susannah received a death certificate in the name of Thomas Stephens, which was issued from the Australian, London Office.
+Her solicitor had to get this changed to Thomas William Spurr at the High Court in London.
+The High Court also finally granted Thomas's mother probate of his estate on the 27th May 1916.
+Thomas was still a U.K. citizen not Australian at the time of his death.
 His estate had a value of £213 3s 11d.
-Effects following his death including a prayer book, were forwarded to his family, much later, in December 1915.
+His Effects following his death, including a prayer book, were forwarded to his family, much later, in December 1916.

 Thomas was awarded the British and Victory medals and also the 1914/15 Star medal in recognition of his service overseas before the 31st December1915.
 A Memorial Plaque and Scroll commemorating his sacrifice was sent to his mother in Ossett in 1922.